Jane JiggensIntegrative counsellor

 I have worked in bereavement, with people who feel lost, with relationship difficulties, anxiety, depression, or just want to understand why they think, feel and behave the way that they do.

 Continued professional development (CPD) is something that I am passionate about and I take up various courses throughout the year, which builds on my existing knowledge.
-Other courses completed include couples therapy, Transactional Analysis (TA101), CBT and Compassionate Inquiry (Gabor Mate).
+Other courses completed include couples therapy, Transactional Analysis (TA101), CBT, trauma training and Compassionate Inquiry (Gabor Mate).